 The highest ski resorts in Europe have the longest winter seasons with some of the most extensive and varied slopes, but best of all – there’s lots of snow.

-High-altitude resorts are noticeably snowier than their lowing lying cousins, particularly at the beginning and end of the ski season, and long winter seasons stretch from November to May.
-Throughout winter, snow is reliable right down to the village – a huge plus for beginners learning on those lower runs.
-This also means that doorstep skiing is often possible, so no need to lug your skis (and your kids’ skis) back to your hotel.
+High-altitude resorts are noticeably snowier than their low-lying cousins, particularly at the beginning and end of the ski season.
+Long winter seasons stretch from November to May.
+Throughout winter, snow is reliable right down to the village which is a huge plus for beginners learning on those lower runs.
+This also means that doorstep skiing is often possible so no need to lug your skis back to your hotel.

 In general, the higher the altitude, the steeper the vertical, so advanced skiers should find plenty of challenging terrain.
 What’s more, the majority of these ski areas tend to sit above the treeline – where the big snow dumps happen – so ideal for powder fiends.

 The highest ski resorts in Europe aren’t short of investment either.
 You expect to find some of the best resort infrastructure in the Alps.
 But all this snow and investment does not come cheap.
 If money is tight, consider the villages further down the mountain.
 Prices drop with the altitude, but they’re not as convenient for doorstep skiing.
 Here’s our pick of the highest ski resorts with the best ski-in/ski-out accommodation . . .

 The highest ski resorts in Europe are located in France and Austria.